 - frequently take others for granted, even exploitative

 - laughing at, belittling, or even express disdain for others who are inferior

-- a belief that others are jealous of me, actually rooted in the fact that I am jealous
+- a belief that others are jealous of me (this is actually rooted in the fact that I am jealous)

-- a paranoid belief that because of jealousy, people will do things to hurt me
+- paranoid belief that because of jealousy, people will do things to hurt me

 - easily offended or hurt and emotionally overreact to hurt

-- giving the impression of tough-mindedness or being unemotional
+- give the impression of tough-mindedness or being unemotional, but this is sham

 - an outward look of confidence, but internally a very fragile self-esteem, always looking for reasons to talk myself into confidence